isomerpages/moe-stanthonyspri/saps/announcements/_posts/2026-01-20-post-MOE Sexuality Education in Schools.md

 Education programmes by MOE-approved external providers.
 <br>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to
 opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated &nbsp;to parents at the start of the year and is also downloadable <a href="https://form.gov.sg/67852c0f12c478fcec4bd9e9" rel="noopener noreferrer nofollow" target="_blank">here</a>.
-The completed opt-out form is to be submitted by 10/02/2025.
+This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/696b3d33a61086ee490dbe96" rel="noopener nofollow" target="_blank">here</a> .
+The completed opt-out form is to be submitted by 06/02/2026.
 <br>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact Mrs Karen
 Yip at <a href="mailto:teh_may_ching_karen@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">teh_may_ching_karen@moe.edu.sg</a> or
 65690822 for discussion or to seek clarification about the school’s Sexuality